 Morning: Alexanderplatz & Nikolaiviertel

 Start your first day in Berlin at the World Clock at Alexanderplatz.
 Let the surrounding buildings take you back in time to the GDR of the 1970s, watch the lively goings-on as people pass by and look up across the S-Bahn railway tracks at the TV Tower, the first highlight on the tour.
-From the top you’ll have a phenomenal view over the whole city, and with the Berlin WelcomeCard you can enjoy a discount on the admission price to the tower.
-Eat up the view while enjoying breakfast or brunch at the restaurant sphere that rotates over Berlin at a height of 200 metres.
+From the top you have a phenomenal panoramic view of the city - at a reduced rate with the Berlin WelcomeCard, by the way.
+Enjoy the view over breakfast or brunch at the restaurant sphere, which rotates on its own axis at a height of more than 200 metres.

 You can continue the tour westwards, past the Rotes Rathaus (red town hall), where the Berlin mayor’s office is.
 Berlin’s oldest district, the Nikolaiviertel, awaits your visit by the Spree.
 You can stroll around the picturesque neighbourhood surrounding St. Nicholas’ Church.
 A bit further downstream of the river on the other side you’ll find the Berlin Cathedral with its gigantic dome – one of Berlin’s landmarks and something you most definitely should not miss.

-Back on the magnificent Unter den Linden boulevard, you can see the Berlin City Palace, still under construction, on the left behind the Schlossbrücke (palace bridge).
+Back on the magnificent boulevard Unter den Linden, you should visit Berlin's new forum for culture, art and science just opposite the Museum Island: The Humboldt Forum.
 Over Bebelplatz and St. Hedwig’s Cathedral which is a little hidden behind the Staatsoper Unter den Linden (Berlin State Opera), the journey continues with a short detour to Gendarmenmarkt, surely the most beautiful square in Berlin.
 Enjoy the harmonious ensemble of the concert house in the centre, flanked by the German and French cathedrals, from one of the many restaurants and cafés around the square.

 Charlottenstraße on the western side of the square and then Behrenstraße going westwards will now lead you past the Komische Oper to the Memorial to the Murdered Jews of Europe, which is also known as the Holocaust Memorial.
 Walk through the memorial with its 2,711 concrete pillars and take in its contemplative atmosphere.